Joystream/joystream/README.md

 to suit our use:

 `apps/packages/joy-members/src/types.ts` becomes `lib/joystream/types/members.ts`,
+etc. The only thing adjusted in the files are the imports of other joystream types.

-etc. `lib/joystream/types/index.js` is manually maintained, but other JavaScript files in that folder are generated.
+`lib/joystream/types/index.js` is manually maintained, but other JavaScript files in that folder are generated.

 Command-Line